OPMDG/opm-doc/opm-core/Backups.rst

 You may wish to parallelize the restoration to spare time.
 In this case, it may fail with a foreign key error, as the extensions install tables with foreign keys at the very beginning of the restore, and pg_restore does not try to respect this order.
 The trick is to parallelize only the restoration of the biggest tables.

-The following commands assume that the database and the roles were already created :
+The following commands assume that the database and the roles were already created, and the backup was not done in a plain format:

 .. code-block:: bash